MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaEntitlementManagementAccessPackageResourceRequest.md

   - `[ConnectedOrganizationId <String>]`: The identifier of the connected organization of the subject.
   - `[DisplayName <String>]`: The display name of the subject.
   - `[Email <String>]`: The email address of the subject.
-  - `[ObjectId <String>]`: The object identifier of the subject. null if the subject is not yet a user in the tenant.
+  - `[ObjectId <String>]`: The object identifier of the subject. null if the subject isn't yet a user in the tenant.
 Alternate key.
   - `[OnPremisesSecurityIdentifier <String>]`:
   - `[PrincipalName <String>]`: The principal name, if known, of the subject.
   - `[SubjectLifecycle <String>]`: accessPackageSubjectLifecycle
   - `[Type <String>]`: The resource type of the subject.

-## RELATED LINKS

 ## RELATED LINKS